Alkaline Diet Explained (and made easy!)

 Here’s a gift for you – Ten Delicious, Easy to Make, Super-High Alkaline Recipes:

-This mini-recipe booklet covers a couple of alkaline diet recipes for breakfast, lunch, dinner, even desserts to make kicking off your alkaline lifestyle as easy as pie.
+This mini-recipe booklet covers a couple of alkaline recipes for breakfast, lunch, dinner, even desserts to make kicking off your alkaline lifestyle as easy as pie.

 Again, the shortcut is to grab the Alkaline Recipe System – it includes BOTH of my recipe books, plus a bunch of bonus extras to make it even easier – but this is a fantastic start for you.